shaynekilleen/protoc-gen-persist/docs/index.md

 protoc -I. -I$GOPATH/src --persist_out=plugins=protoc-gen-persist,persist_root=github.com/protoc-gen-persist/examples/user_sql/pb:. ./pb/*.proto
 ```

-the persist plugin will generate service handlers that implement a grpc service.
+The persist plugin will generate service handlers that implement a grpc service.
 It looks at a method's stream type, input message, output message, and a few user
 specified options, and decides how the database must be structured.

-It then writes function to marshal a protobuf message to, and from the database row,
+It then writes functions to: marshal a protobuf message to and from the database row,
-perform iterations over a protobuf from a database's iterator, and functions that
+perform iterations over a protobuf from a database's iterator, and run the protobuf
-run the protobuf option's query on the backend.
+option's query on the backend.

-for example, given this [snippet from our sql examples](https://github.com/tcncloud/protoc-gen-persist/blob/master/examples/user_sql/main.go)
+For example, given this [snippet from our sql examples](https://github.com/tcncloud/protoc-gen-persist/blob/master/examples/user_sql/main.go)
 ```proto
 message Friends {
 	repeated string names = 1;